AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/yugioh.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: yugioh"
-description: View all of my blog posts tagged with "yugioh"
+description: View all of my blog posts tagged with 'yugioh.'
 tag: yugioh
-customJS: ["blogImage"]
-noindex: true
 ---